-Indigenous Teacher Resources Presentation
+Indigenous Resources for Teachers Presentation

 We know many teachers would like to integrate more Indigenous-authored curriculum into their classrooms.
 This is a presentation of resources and curriculum we recommend!
 Think of it as an introduction to Native-prepared lesson plans, easy to use for Indigenous Peoples Day and Thanksgiving.
 The program is a collaboration with Our Sacred Earth, and Right Relationship Boulder.